Florence Goodenough: Major accomplishments

-It is in one of her most underrated contributions, in which Goodenough actually conducted her time sampling, in her publication Anger in Young Children (1931), which analyzed the methods used in evaluating children.
-It was critiqued primarily because many questioned the use of mothers as research participants, with many doubting that nonscientists would successfully record observations for a study.
-Goodenough's objective was to analyze John B. Watson's assertion that newborns were primarily only capable of three different emotions; these included rage, fear, and love.
-She gathered forty-one participants ranging from infancy through seven years old and trained the parents to use event sampling and track the outbursts of anger they saw in their children.
-It was through this experiment that she suggested that children who were less than one year old, had the most notable triggers of anger due to repetitive child care, minimal physical irritations, and limitations of physical movement.
+Goodenough published her time sampling approach in Anger in Young Children (1931), which analyzed the methods used in evaluating children.
+Her time sampling technique was critiqued for using mothers as research participants, with many doubting that nonscientists would successfully record observations for a study.
+Goodenough's objective was to analyze John B. Watson's assertion that newborns were primarily only capable of three different emotions: rage, fear, and love.
+She gathered forty-one participants, ranging from infancy through seven years old, and trained the parents to use event sampling and track the outbursts of anger they saw in their children.
+It was through this experiment that she suggested that children who were less than one year old had the most notable triggers for anger, due to repetitive child care, minimal physical irritations, and limitations of physical movement.
 However, Goodenough's research findings indicated that by the time the child reached the age of four, social interactions became the most significant basis of anger.
 Goodenough's findings led her to theorize that it was not the environment that was most influential in emotional development, but actually maturation in young children.
 Overall, Goodenough's publication led to a crucial descriptive awareness for parents and professionals to help acknowledge diverse emotional inclinations in child development.
 This ultimately led her to continue with several more publications on child development, maturation, and emotion.
-Many researchers still appreciate Goodenough's publication on emotional development because of its descriptive and detailed use of the methodology used.
-Goodenough's experiment represented one of the first few large scale analyses done through observations, and research is still considered one of the most detailed analyses of emotional development in children.
+Many researchers still appreciate Goodenough's publication on emotional development because of its detailed description of the methodology used.
+Goodenough's experiment represented one of the first large-scale analyses done through observations, and her research is still considered one of the most detailed analyses of emotional development in children.